Fifth-Grade Teacher Career Guide

 To thrive in an elementary education role, fifth-grade teachers regularly put a broad skill set to use.
 These skills help fifth-grade teachers connect with students, communicate with parents, create lesson plans, and teach concepts that are retained by students.

 The exact skills that a fifth-grade teacher will need can include:

 - Communication: The ability to communicate with both students and their parents.

-- Classroom management: The ability to create, and maintain, a classroom environment that promotes free, ethical learning opportunities for all students.
+- Classroom management: The ability to create and maintain a classroom environment that promotes free and ethical learning opportunities for all students.